 The most disruptive design won out.
 As well it should have.

-Our process with Heuston Hennigan perfectly illustrates the importance of taking an evidence-based approach to design.
+Our process with Hueston Hennigan perfectly illustrates the importance of taking an evidence-based approach to design.
 When firms are tasked with choosing between multiple design options and the only difference between them is aesthetics, it may be nearly impossible to reach consensus.
 But with positioning as the driving force, consensus is achievable.
 And the results are guaranteed to be more effective, too.